 2015: Rhiannon Adam: Three months on Pitcairn

 Pitcairn is Britain’s last remaining overseas territory in the Pacific, the world’s least populous jurisdiction and one of the most remote places on the planet.
 It is only accessible by sea, measuring just one mile wide, by two miles long.
-Rhiannon spent three months on Pitcairn, living with the islanders and gaining a unique understanding of this isolated community.
+Rhiannon Adam spent three months on Pitcairn, living with the islanders and gaining a unique understanding of this isolated community.
 Rhiannon also produced a photography project from her time on Pitcairn, entitled 'Big Fence'.

 2014: Peter Geoghegan: Wrestling with the Future